 Use in Interior Design

 It might have an impressive history as an exterior material designed to withstand even the toughest elements.
 Yet, the future of aluminium architecture might lie indoors.

 As the rustic/farmhouse chic design trend continues to grow in popularity, more homeowners than ever before are bringing elements from nature into their living rooms, kitchens, and other shared spaces.
 They’re also leaning more toward industrial styles than ever before, favouring the clean lines of iron and wood over linens and leather.

 One material they’re particularly eyeing?
 Aluminium.

 While the look adds a certain superficial aesthetic, it’s function goes much deeper.
-Using aluminium indoors helps reduce waste and energy consumption making it more energy efficient.
+Using architectural aluminium indoors helps reduce waste and energy consumption making it more energy-efficient.
 It also improves thermal insulation.